 What if my iPhone is stuck in headphones mode?

 You may not hear your iPhone ring for an incoming call or text message alert because it could be stuck in headphones mode.
 If that is the case, you miss calls because your iPhone isn’t ringing through its speakers.
 Instead, the iPhone is detecting another audio source, such as headphones, and is trying to ring there.
-For more tips on how to fix the iPhone's stuck in headphones mode issue, read this post.
+Check for more tips on how to fix the iPhone stuck in headphones mode.

 Hopefully, you have fixed your iPhone ringer not working issue and been able to avoid missing important calls, texts, and app notifications in the future.
 You can confirm if the ringer is in proper working order by asking someone to call your number or send you a message.
 If all is well and your iPhone ringer is functioning again, set your favorite ringtone to spice up your experience!